✓ Updated February 2026

 Essential Travel Tips

-Pack layers, no matter the season!
-Boston weather is notoriously fickle.
-Even in summer, evenings can get cool, and a sudden rain shower is always a possibility.
-Comfortable walking shoes are non-negotiable – you'll be doing a lot of exploring on foot, from Beacon Hill's cobblestone streets to the Esplanade.
+Pack layers, no matter the season.
+Boston weather is notoriously fickle; you can experience sunshine, rain, and a chilly breeze all in one day.
+Comfortable walking shoes are non-negotiable, as you'll be doing a lot of exploring on foot.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.